yonicd/details/README.md

 (default), `clipboard` (via clipr) or to the R `file.editor` pop up (useful when clipr not available).

+If the input is a file path then it will be identified internally and the lines will be read in automatically.

 For this document it makes most sense to use the default output (`console`).